-If any Class or Camp needs to be canceled due to lack of registration or any other reason CodeVA deems necessary, families will be refunded in full to the initial source of payment.
-Camp or Class registrations can be transferred or canceled if necessary.
-For cancellations with a refund, a CodeVA will charge a $20 fee to cover administrative fees.
-Families may also choose to leave a balance on their account if they are certain they will reregister.
+If any Class needs to be canceled by CodeVA, families will be refunded in full to the original source of payment.
+Families can withdraw from or transfer a class registration if necessary.
+For cancellations with a refund, CodeVA will charge $20 to cover administrative fees.

 In the case of inclement weather, we follow the local schools.
-If Richmond City schools are closed, CodeVA is closed.
+When Richmond City schools are closed, CodeVA is closed.
 All non-weather related closures will be posted on CodeVA’s social media outlets.
-If you are actively registered in a camp / class you will be notified via email.
+If you are registered in a class that is impacted by closure, you will receive a notification via email.

 Are computers provided?

-Yes, we provide computers and they are welcome to bring their own if they have one they are more comfortable on.
-Please discuss with the instructor before sending a personal computer with a student.
+Yes, we provide computers.
+If a student is more comfortable on a personal device, please discuss it with the instructor before sending a personal computer with a student.

 Do parents need to stay?

-You are welcome to drop them off and return at the end of camp, but we do have a seating area and free wifi if you choose to stay.
-Many of our parents use the classes for a date-night babysitter while they take in some of the great local restaurants like Pasture and Perly’s.
+You are welcome to drop students off and return at the end of class.
+If you decide to stay, we do have a limited seating area and free wifi.
+Many of our parents use class time to visit some of the great local restaurants.
+Just next door to us is Urban Hang Suite.

 Do students need to know how to code?

-Students are not required to have knowledge of coding languages before taking a camp or class with CodeVA.
-Our programs have three levels of challenges from mild for beginners to spicy for more experienced programmers.
-Since we have students of all experience levels this approach allows each child try out the code and be successful without being either overwhelmed or bored.
-We have a high ratio of explainers to students so all students get a lot of one-on-one attention as they are learning.
-While students are learning computer science concepts they also so challenged by hands-on activities designed to support the coding techniques we cover.
+Knowledge of coding languages is not necessary before taking a class with CodeVA.
+Since we have students of all experience levels, our programs allow each child to try out new tasks and be successful without being either overwhelmed or bored.
+We have a high ratio of instructors to students.
+All students receive one-on-one instruction as they are learning.
+While students are learning computer science concepts, they are challenged by hands-on activities designed to support the coding techniques we cover.

 What programming language to students use?